 Advertisement

-However, due to the preventative measures being taken, there can be an increased level of smoke in the air which can be harmful to your health.
+However, bushfire season in Australia naturally means there can be an increased level of smoke in the air, which can be harmful to your health.

 Continue reading to discover the steps required to keep yourself protected from smoke inhalation.